mttwdevelops/Python-Practice/readme.md

 @mttwdevelops

+## July 8, 2022
+I completed day [fourteen](https://github.com/mttwdevelops/100-Days-of-Code/blob/master/HigherLower_Day_14.py) and have moved on to the OOP (and intermediate) portion of the online course.
+At this point, I feel my programming is coming along and I'm more comfortable in Python, and I need to keep up with my R now to make sure I don't lose it.
+I'm also thinking of jumping around in the course to find interesting topics and working on those instead of just going sequentially, this will help keep interest while also making sure I learn more interesting topics.

 ## July 7, 2022
 Finally finished the [Blackack simulator](https://github.com/mttwdevelops/100-Days-of-Code/blob/master/Blackjack_Day_11.py) and also completed day [twelve](https://github.com/mttwdevelops/100-Days-of-Code/blob/master/GuessNumber_Day_12.py), which is a number guessing game that works on declaring functions.
 I also started working on the last beginner project, which is for day [fourteen](https://github.com/mttwdevelops/100-Days-of-Code/blob/master/HigherLower_Day_14.py).